gml19991011-m/urban-route-learning/README.md

 Confidence intervals are calculated as:

-\text{mean}
-\pm
+\text{mean} \pm 1.96 \times SEM
-1.96\times SEM

 where:

-SEM=\frac{SD}{\sqrt{N}}
+SEM = \frac{SD}{\sqrt{N}}

-The shaded confidence intervals shown in the figures therefore quantify uncertainty in the mean trajectories across simulated agents.
+The shaded confidence intervals quantify uncertainty in the mean trajectories across simulated agents.
 They should not be interpreted as empirical confidence intervals estimated from human participants.

 Results